Educational Communication on Recruiting (FINRA Rule 2273)

 Exam Tip: Gotchas

-- Rule 2273 does NOT prohibit the transfer.
-The rule provides the former customer with information to make an informed decision.
-If the former customer wants to transfer after receiving the communication, the transfer proceeds through ACATS under Rule 11870 on the standard timeline.
+• The rule does NOT prohibit the transfer.
+It provides the former customer with information to make an informed decision.
+If the former customer wants to transfer after receiving the communication, the transfer proceeds through the customer-account transfer rule's ACATS process on the standard timeline.